 Be careful when you are using the beverage holders.
 A spilled liquid that is very hot can scald you or your passengers.
+Liquid can also spill from the rear door pocket beverage holders when you open or close the doors.
+Use only resealable containers in the door pockets.

 Spilled liquids can damage the upholstery, carpeting, and electrical components in the interior.